seansovine/rust_clz_xml/README.md

 I use CLZ books to keep track of my paper books collection.
 This is an app to read the data in the CLZ library export XML file and work with it in various ways.
-It is WIP.
-This is partly for my own use, because I like the CLZ mobile app for cataloging books, and partly an excuse to try out some nice software development tools.
+It is partly for my own use, because I like the CLZ mobile app for cataloging books, and partly an exercise to try out different software technologies and designs.
+It is ongoing and evolving, and I look forward to seeing what I can make from it.

 ## Rust Parser

 The `src` folder has a Rust program that extracts data from the CLZ data XML file and inserts the data into the database.
-It uses `quick_xml` for the low level parsing -- specifically we use the start and end tags and text contained within tags that it finds.
-Then we have a state machine that allows us to extract only the data we're interested in extracting while ignoring other fields.
+It uses `quick_xml` for the low level parsing: Specifically we use the start and end tags and text contained within tags that it finds.
+Then we implement a state machine that allows us to extract only the data we're interested in extracting while ignoring other fields.

 We use `sqlx` to connect to and insert into the database.